MonitorQA/ExternalApiDocs/_posts/2020-12-27-filter-users-by-permission.md

 ### Response

-Returns list of user ids from posted list with role permission enabled.
+Returns a collection of company users from posted list with role permission enabled.

 ```Status: 200 OK```
 ```[
+  {
+    "id": "string",
+    "name": "string",
-  "string"
+    "email": "string"
+  }
 ]```

 For errors responses, see the [response status codes documentation](#/response-status-codes).